 To accept being ghosted:

 - Delete their name and number.
-Once you’re sure they’ve gone, you don’t need a reminder.
-Avoid the habit to keep checking for them to message by removing their details.
+Once you’re sure the person has gone, you don’t need a reminder.
+Avoid the habit to keep checking for messages by removing their details.

 - Separate your personal issues from theirs.
 If you feel you’re too open or insecure, work on that internally.
 Do not link anyone to how you feel about yourself.